Teeth Fetish

 Prevalence & culture

-A specific teeth fixation is uncommon and lightly documented.
-In Scorolli et al.'s 2007 analysis of internet fetish groups, the standard relative-frequency reference, body-part fetishes were dominated by feet (47% of the body-part groups), with hair (7%), body fluids and body size (9% each) and muscles (5%) following; the mouth is named only among the "less popular" foci, and teeth do not register a distinct share.
+A specific teeth fixation is uncommon and lightly documented, and no population survey measures it directly.
+In Scorolli et al.'s 2007 analysis of 381 internet fetish groups, the standard relative-frequency reference, body parts made up about a third of all preferences; within that category feet dominated (47% of the body-part groups), with hair (7%), body fluids and body size (9% each) and muscles (5%) following.
+The mouth is named only among the study's explicitly "less popular" foci, and teeth do not register a distinct share.
 Teeth nonetheless appear widely in cultural symbolism (vampire and fang imagery, and the strong social value placed on a healthy smile) even though dedicated communities remain small relative to fetishes for larger or more conventionally eroticized body regions.

 Safety, consent & law